luba-abramova/Portfolio/Accenture case/project.md

 In this project, I chose quick and simple Excel charts.
 I adjusted the color and text size directly in the presentation for a better visual appeal.

 The Power Point presentation is available [here](/Accenture%20case/Social%20Buzz%20Top%20Categories.pdf) (formatted as a PDF).
+The presentation template was provided in the task.

 ![](/Accenture%20case/excel_charts.png)